Cytnx-dev/Cytnx/docs/source/adv_install.rst

-Using python API after self-build install
+Using Python API after self-build install
 -------------------------------------------
-To use the python API after self-build, you need to add the path where you installed cytnx before importing it.
+To use the Python API after self-build, you need to add the path where you installed Cytnx before importing it.
 The simplest (and most flexible) way to do that is to add it into sys.path right at the beginning of your code.

-In the following, we will use **CYTNX_ROOT** (capital letters) to represent the path where you installed cytnx.
-You should replace it with the path where cytnx is installed.
+In the following, we will use **CYTNX_ROOT** (capital letters) to represent the path where you installed Cytnx.
+You should replace it with the path where Cytnx is installed.

 .. code-block:: python
     :linenos: